eldipa/xoz/docs/RFC:-Specification-of-Descriptor-and-Stream.md

 ## Descriptor id

-Every descriptor has an unique id: it may be given by the field `id` if `has_id` is 1 or it may be generated in runtime by the `xoz` library if `has_id` is 0 or if `id` is 0.
+Every descriptor has an unique id: it may be given by the field `id` or it may be generated in runtime by the `xoz` library.

-An id generated in runtime is called *temporal id* and it is generated and assigned to the descriptor in an unspecified order so such descriptors cannot be referenced by others (because its id may change).
+An id generated in runtime is called *temporal id* and it is generated and assigned to the descriptor on loading.
+Such descriptors cannot be referenced by others (because its id may change between sessions of the application).

+Because of this a *temporal id* does not have to be stored in the `xoz` file so `has_id` should be false.
+An exception is when the descriptor size is large enough that the `hi_dsize` bit must be set that implies that `has_id` must also be set.
+In this case the `id` must be 0 to signal that there is no id really stored in the file.

-An id explicitly given when `has_id` is 1 and `id` is not 0 is called *persistent id*.
+An id explicitly stored `id` given  when `has_id` is 1 and `id` is not 0 is called *persistent id*.

 In runtime, the `xoz` library will distinguish both with the MSB of the 32 bits number that the id has: if the MSB is 1, it is a *temporal id*,